-- 1. significant potential for interruption or termination of a transportation facility which is needed for emergency vehicles or which provides a community's only evacuation route, - 2. a significant risk, or - 3. a significant adverse impact on natural and beneficial floodplain values
+- 1. significant potential for interruption or termination of a transportation facility which is needed for emergency vehicles or which provides a community's only evacuation route, - 2. a significant risk, or - 3. a significant adverse impact on natural and beneficial floodplain values preparation of an Environmental Impact Statement (EIS).

-Item (1) above refers to the overtopping of highways and items (2) and (3) relate to impacts within the floodplain.
-Projects with a significant encroachment require preparation of an Environmental Impact Statement (EIS).
 A highway location project (new highway) within a floodplain encroachment would trigger the decision-making process required by Executive Order 11988, Floodplain Management, and established in 23 CFR part 650 Subpart A, which requires evaluation of practicable alternatives and assessment of impacts.
 These are projects which typically require a Location Hydraulic Study prepared as part of a Design Concept Study in conjunction with an EA or EIS.